 Three open source frameworks dominate the streaming landscape:

-Streaming data platforms offer various tools and functions to help support the entire lifecycle of streaming data, from ingestion and processing to storage and integration.
+Streaming data platforms provide tools that support the full lifecycle of real-time data, from ingestion and processing to storage and integration.

-Many major cloud providers offer managed streaming data solutions that make it easier for organizations to set up high-volume data streaming applications.
-Services such as Amazon Kinesis from Amazon Web Services (AWS), Microsoft Azure Stream Analytics, Google Cloud’s Dataflow and IBM Event Streams provide ready-to-use tools.
-Companies don’t have to build complex infrastructure from scratch.
+Major cloud providers offer managed streaming services that simplify the deployment and operation of high-volume data streaming applications.
+Examples include Amazon Kinesis from Amazon Web Services (AWS), Microsoft Azure Stream Analytics, Google Cloud Dataflow and IBM Event Streams.
+These services provide ready-to-use capabilities that help organizations avoid building complex streaming infrastructure from scratch.

 Some common challenges include: